Only the Best Local Guides

 Cynthia LeCount Samaké

-She’s a specialist in indigenous clothing and textiles, and also festival costume of Bolivia.
+She’s a specialist in indigenous textiles and festival costumes of Bolivia.
 She earned a Master’s in Art History from the University of California.
 Her thesis covered the evolution of Carnival costume and masks in Bolivia (somebody’s gotta do it!).
 For many years, Cynthia taught “World Textiles” in the Environmental Design Department at UC Davis.
-She did field research in Peru and Bolivia over a dozen years, and those studies resulted in her book Andean Folk Knitting: Traditions and Techniques from Peru and Bolivia, now out-of-print.
+She did field research in Peru and Bolivia over a dozen years which resulted in her book Andean Folk Knitting: Traditions and Techniques from Peru and Bolivia, now O/P but available used or in some libraries.

-Cynthia was Academic Director of the University of California Research Expeditions Program (UREP), also leading art and textile research trips to South America and Southeast Asia through UREP for many years.
-She has curated museum exhibitions of traditional textiles and festival costume at the UC Davis Design Museum (‘The Ghost and the Beauty Queen: Two Thai Festivals’), the Museum of Craft and Folk Art (MOCFA) in San Francisco and at Bowers Museum (Bolivian Carnival) in Santa Ana.
-She was curator for “Rhythm and Hues: Cloth and Culture of Mali” at MOCFA.
+Cynthia was Academic Director of the University of California Research Expeditions Program (UREP).
+And she led art history research trips to South America and Southeast Asia through UREP for many years.
+She has curated museum exhibitions of traditional textiles and festival costume at the UC Davis Design Museum (‘The Ghost and the Beauty Queen: Two Thai Festivals’), the Museum of Craft and Folk Art (MOCFA) in San Francisco (‘Knitting of the Andes’), and at Bowers Museum (‘Con Mucha Alegría’ – Bolivian Carnival) in Santa Ana.
+She was also curator for ‘Rhythm and Hues: Cloth and Culture of Mali’ at MOCFA.

 You can read an interview with Cynthia here about her travel company.
 She speaks fluent French and Spanish.
-Besides leading trips, she sometimes writes about textiles and travel for such publications as Piecework and Fiber Arts Now.
+Besides leading trips, she writes about textiles and travel for magazine publications such as Piecework and Fiber Arts Now.

 Sonam and Tej – The Bhutan Team